Lowena-Cove/.github/profile/README.md

 ## Projects

-The projects hosted here are:
+The Open Source projects hosted here are:

 * Gemstone: A Decky Plugin for SteamOS for adding various Streaming Services and a modified Junk Store, making the ultimate console experience.
 * Bliss Browser: An (eventually) Open Source Browser build referencing Ladybird and Tor/Firefox, designed for maximum privacy.